Formal start of final phase of Afghan pullout by US, NATO | Law-Order

 Afghanistan's security forces are expected to come under increasing pressure from the Taliban after the withdrawal if no peace agreement is reached in the interim, according to Afghan watchers.

-Some 300,000 Afghan troops are on the books, although the actual number is believed to be lower.
-Commanders have been found to inflate the numbers to collect paychecks of so-called "ghost soldiers", according to the US watchdog monitoring Washington's spending in Afghanistan.
+Still, the Afghan defense ministry and presidential palace in separate statements have said that Afghanistan's security forces are in good shape to defend against Taliban advances.

 Last year was the only year US and NATO troops did not suffer a loss.
-The Defence Department says 2,442 US troops have been killed and 20,666 wounded since 2001.
-It is estimated that over 3,800 US private security contractors have been killed.
+The Defense Department says 2,442 U.S. troops have been killed and 20,666 wounded since 2001.
+It is estimated that over 3,800 U.S. private security contractors have been killed.
 The Pentagon does not track their deaths.

 The conflict also has killed 1,144 personnel from NATO countries.